Skip to main content

 Andersen Ross Photography Inc / Getty Images

-Experts suggest that cow’s milk shouldn’t be introduced into your child’s diet until he reaches his first birthday.
-Prior to that, he should be drinking breast milk or formula exclusively.
+Experts suggest that cow’s milk shouldn’t be introduced into your child’s diet until they reach their first birthday.
+Before that, he should be drinking breast milk or formula exclusively.
 As the American Academy of Pediatrics notes, cow’s milk can be too harsh on an infant’s digestive system so they recommend waiting until after the first birthday to make the switch from breast or formula feeding to whole milk.
-There can’t be any denying the importance milk plays in a child’s development: as per the CDC, pasteurized cow’s milk contains both vitamin D and calcium which are important in aiding in the growth of healthy, strong bones and teeth.

 Can toddlers have almond milk?

-Almond milk has become increasingly popular as a milk-alternative beverage, but the reviews are mixed on the benefits of giving it to your toddler.
+Almond milk has become increasingly popular as a milk alternative beverage, but the reviews are mixed on the benefits of giving it to your toddler.
 Lots of families prefer almond milk over cow’s milk for a variety of reasons, including allergies, sensitivities, diet, and personal preferences.
 Toddlers can safely drink almond milk but many experts are concerned that it doesn’t provide the required vitamins and calcium that cow’s milk does.
-Healthline warns that “although almond milk has vitamins A and D, it’s relatively low in protein and calcium, as compared to cow milk or breast milk.”
+Healthline warns that “although almond milk has vitamins A and D, it’s relatively low in protein and calcium, as compared to cow’s milk or breast milk.”

 There’s also the issue of added sugars.
 There are brands of almond milk that contain added sugar, which parents should note before giving it to their toddler, as she doesn’t need to be consuming extra sugar.
 The good news is that there are almond milk options available that don’t contain added sugar and are fortified with calcium.
-That makes it a good alternative to cow’s milk and parents just need to be vigilant and read labels when selecting which brand to purchase.
+That makes it a good alternative to cow’s milk, and parents just need to be vigilant and read labels when selecting which brand to purchase.

 Other plant-based drinks

-On the other hand, experts do not advise that children under the age of five drink plant-based drinks such as milk made from rice, coconut, oats, hemp, or other blends.
-In 2019, national guidelines advised against giving plant-based drinks to children under age five because they were said to lack the key nutrients toddlers need to grow and develop.
-“In the last five to 10 years there has been an explosion of interest in plant-based milk.
-More and more parents are turning to them for a variety of reasons and there’s a misconception that they are equal somehow to cow or dairy milk, but that’s just not the case,” Megan Lott, deputy director of the Healthy Eating Research explained, according to CNN.
+“In the last five to 10 years, there has been an explosion of interest in plant-based milk.
+More and more parents are turning to them for a variety of reasons, and there’s a misconception that they are equal somehow to cow or dairy milk, but that’s just not the case,” Megan Lott, deputy director of the Healthy Eating Research, explained, according to CNN.
 Again, the lack of vitamin D and calcium and the possibility of added sugar are the cause of concern with plant-based drinks.

-However, now that it’s 2023, there are many who claim that as long as you are buying fortified plant-based milk with no added sugar, it can be just as nutritious for toddlers as cow’s milk.
+However, now that it’s 2024, there are many who claim that as long as you are buying fortified plant-based milk with no added sugar, it can be just as nutritious for toddlers as cow’s milk.
 Fortified soy milk can provide the same nutritional benefits as cow’s milk and there are so many other plant-based drink options available.
 In an article discussing the benefits of plant-based drinks for toddlers, The Globe and Mail notes that pea milk, made from yellow peas, is also a great alternative to cow’s milk as it contains 8 to 10 grams of protein per cup and is also fortified with calcium and vitamins A and D.

 A child drinking out of a sippy cup.